-- Overall, we rate the Independent Voter Network (IVN) Least Biased based on reasonably balanced editorial perspectives.
+- Overall, we rate the Independent Voter Network (IVN) as Least Biased based on reasonably balanced editorial perspectives.
 It is important to remember that this source is least biased because of diverse opinions and not because they don’t publish biased content.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.

 Factual Reporting: HIGH

 Media Type: Organization/Foundation

 MBFC Credibility Rating: HIGH CREDIBILITY

 The Independent Voter Network was founded in 2012.
 From the IVN about page: “The purpose of IVN.us is to provide unfiltered political news and policy analysis across the political spectrum.
 Unlike traditional media outlets and elsewhere in the “blogosphere” where the diversity of viewpoints is often reduced into partisan circles, IVN actively encourages writers and readers of different political tendencies to engage in a constructive dialogue.”

 Read our profile on the United States government and media.